sinamot/Babylon/README.md

 —— (1996). _Astronomical Diaries and Related Texts from Babylonia.
 Volume 3: Diaries from 164–61 BC_.
 Vienna: Verlag der österreichischen Akademie der Wissenschaften.

-Slotsky, A. L. (1997).
-The Bourse of Babylon : market quotations in the astronomical diaries of Babylonia.
+Slotsky, A. L. (1997). _The Bourse of Babylon : market quotations in the astronomical diaries of Babylonia_.
 CDL Press.

 Van der Spek, R.J. and Mandemakers, C.A.
 (2003).
 "Sense and Nonsense in the Statistical Approach of Babylonian Prices." _Bibliotheca Orientalis_, 60(5), pp. 521-537.
 http://dx.doi.org/10.2143/BIOR.60.5.2015638